jailop/tzutrader/docs_src/user_guide/04b_custom_strategies_yaml.md

 - Version control and collaboration
 - Testing parameter variations efficiently

-**Important**: Like TzuTrader's built-in strategies, the YAML examples are **reference implementations** to demonstrate capabilities.
+Important: Like TzuTrader's built-in strategies, the YAML examples are reference implementations to demonstrate capabilities.
 You should create your own strategies tailored to your specific trading philosophy and risk tolerance.

 ## Why Use YAML vs Nim?

 ### Choose YAML When:

 - You want to quickly test a trading idea
 - You're not comfortable with programming
 - You need to collaborate with non-programmers